Zjl37/planeFight2/README.md

 ![what is a plane image](https://i.loli.net/2020/08/29/WdzxaIkBpTghqSn.png)

-In the above picture, blue 1x1 girds are called **portion of a plane**, while white ones are not.
-Especially, 1x1 gird marked by red X are called **head of a plane**.
+In the above picture, blue girds are called **portion of a plane**, while white ones are not.
+Especially, the gird marked by red X are called **head of a plane**.
 Planes cannot overlap, nor be placed out of border.
 The following picture shows a valid arrangement.

 ![valid bf example](https://i.loli.net/2020/08/29/YMQgi6EomTcNJdx.png)